Know Your Chillis: Everything You Need to Know About Cooking with Chillis

 Frequently Asked Questions

-1. How to reduce the heat of fresh chillis?
+1. What is the best way to reduce the heat of fresh chillis when cooking?